 Just what the title says!

 An 8th-grade unit for this novel by S.E Hinton.
-For other lesson plans, see Lesson Plan: The Outsiders by S.E.
-Hinton, Teaching The Outsiders, The Outsiders, and The Outsiders: Teens & Life Choices.
+For other lesson plans, see Teaching The Outsiders.

 Farewell to Manzanar

-A middle school unit based on Jeane Wakatsuki Houston and James D. Houston's historical narrative.
-See also Japanese-American Internet Curriculum, Letters from the Japanese-American Internment, and Japanese-American Internment.
+A teacher's guide for Jeane Wakatsuki Houston and James D. Houston's historical narrative.
+See also Letters from the Japanese-American Internment and Japanese-American Internment, Fear Itself.

-A secondary unit on Victor Hugo's classic novel.
-See also Les Miserables Connection and Victor Hugo Central.
+Questions, discussion ideas, assignments, and writing projects for Victor Hugo's classic novel.
+See also Moral Dilemmas: Does the End Justify the Means?, Les Miserables Connection and Victor Hugo Central.

 The Legend of Sleepy Hollow